 How To Paint Linoleum Flooring

-It’s been a while since I’ve shared any progress on my niece’s kitchen makeover, but I’ve finally tacked the one project that I’ve wanted to do the most since we started updating this space – we painted the linoleum flooring!
-I saved this for last for 2 reasons.
-First, because we were painting everything else, I didn’t want to get anything on the floors, and second, it would keep me motivated to finish everything else.
+It’s been a while since I’ve shared any progress on my niece’s kitchen makeover, but I’ve finally tackled the one project that I’ve wanted to do the most since we started updating this space – we painted the linoleum flooring!

 Linoleum flooring has come a long way in recent years.
 I have some in my bathroom that looks like wood flooring* and I love it.
 It’s not a bad choice for bathrooms, where you know they will be getting water on them.
-Tiles are too slippery and wood flooring wouldn’t hold up to water damage.
-But in this kitchen, the outdated yellow-ish looking linoleum had to go!
+Tiles are too slippery, and wood flooring wouldn’t hold up to water damage.
+But in this kitchen, the outdated yellowish-looking linoleum had to go!

 I love the patterned cement tile look that is popular right now, especially these tiles from Home Depot.
 I wanted to recreate this look in my niece’s kitchen.